A Culinary and Cultural Guide to ACONCAGUA Plus other stories of mountain idiocy, medical emergencies and more…

 TREATMENT OF MULES ON ACONCAGUA

 My second approach to Aconcagua started with a good omen.
 One of my original goals of getting a mule with pretty eyes was realized.
 I named her Miss Mula and carried on a one-sided conversation with her mile after dusty mile.
-But alas, soon Miss Mula’s more than ample buttocks and thunderous thighs reminded me too much of an old girlfriend and I had to part company, leaving her behind in a cloud of boot dust as I pressed on ahead of her, never to look back.

 The authors of many trip reports express concern about the treatment of the mules on the mountain.
 Although some mule tenders may be abusive to their animals it is not in their best interest mistreat their business assets.
 I had the opportunity to see the mule pens of INKA Expediciones and found the conditions humane and clean but they are only one of many outfitters.

 Make no mistake about it being a hard scrabble life for mules on the mountain.
 The mules carry a 130+ Lb. load to base camp and return to their pens at Plaza De Inca never spending a night at altitude.
 The final one-mile climb from the valley up to base camp is littered with skeletons of mules that have fallen.
 That is the reality of their lives.
 If you are a believer in reincarnation I suggest you lead a holy and pious life because you do not want to die and come back as a mule on Aconcagua.

 As I took the van ride to the park entrance my ear popped due to the negative pressure and for the first time in a week I could hear out of my right ear.
 I made sure my new climbing partners got to see the climber’s cemetery and knew my wishes.
 We arrived at the base camp without incident after going to Plaza Francia and Confluencia.